Bob Bailey (baseball): Career

 He was signed out of high school by the Pittsburgh Pirates as a bonus baby and made his debut with the Pirates at age 19.
 After the 1966 season, the Pirates traded Bailey and Gene Michael to the Los Angeles Dodgers for Maury Wills.
 The Dodgers sold Bailey to the expansion Montreal Expos following the 1968 season and he became a fixture in the Montreal lineup.
 He batted fifth in the inaugural game of the Expos versus the New York Mets on April 8, 1969, going 2-for-4 with two RBIs and one walk in the 11-10 win.
 The Cincinnati Reds acquired Bailey from the Expos for Clay Kirby on December 12, 1975, and he was a member of the Reds team that swept the New York Yankees in the 1976 World Series.

 In a 17-season career, Bailey posted a .257 batting average with 189 home runs and 773 Runs batted in in 1931 games played.
 He led the National League in Double Plays turned by a Third baseman in 1963, Double Plays turned by a Left fielder in 1974 and Fielding percentage by a Third baseman in 1971.

+Bailey struck out on three pitches against Goose Gossage in his final plate appearance for the Boston Red Sox against the Yankees in the 1978 American League East tie-breaker game.
+With no out and one on in the bottom of the seventh, Bailey pinch-hit for Jack Brohamer in what proved to be a massive tactical error by Red Sox manager Don Zimmer.
+Zimmer expected the right-handed Bailey to face left-handed Yankees ace Ron Guidry, so Zimmer sent Bailey into the on-deck circle.
+Instead, Yankees manager Bob Lemon brought in the right-handed Gossage, and since Bailey had been announced as the pinch-hitter for the left-handed Brohamer, plate umpire Don Denkinger told Zimmer he could not recall Bailey and put Brohamer back in.
+The Red Sox lost 5-4.